mariariveraaraya/Environmental_climate_change_Australia/README.md

 # PhD_Final

 This repo contains source files for my PhD thesis titled, "Multi-proxy evidence for long environmental change in northern Australia's tropical savannas", at James Cook University.
-Further information and metadata can be accessed at www.research.jcu.edu.au
+Further information and metadata can be accessed at https://research.jcu.edu.au/.
+DOI number is in progress.

 The datasets are from biological and chemical indicators measured in a sediment core.
 I integrated the information from all different indicators using several statistical techniques, including hierarchical cluster, principal component analysis, regression, and time series analysis.
 I performed the data cleaning, wrangling, manipulation, analysis, and visualisation of a dataset with over 3,000 observations from more than 35 variables.